-Once the broth has cooled off in the fridge, discard the top layer of fat that will have formed and pour the broth into mason jars (or any other type of food storage container).
+Once you’ve discarded the top layer of fat, you can pour the broth into mason jars or any other type of food storage container.

 I bought the duck feet from Raw Feeding Miami, found the oxtails and beef soup bones at Walmart, and the turkey necks are from my local grocery store.